amuyif523/amuyif523/README.md

 Hi, I'm Amanuel Fikremariam 👋
-I'm a passionate developer and data science enthusiast based in Addis Ababa, Ethiopia, I have a major interest in data and AI related fields and have also dabbled in Fullstack development over the past few years.
+I'm a passionate developer and data science enthusiast based in Addis Ababa, Ethiopia,
-I am currently pursuing my degree in Computer Science from HiLCoE School of Computer Science and Technology.

-🔭 I’m currently working on a sentiment analysis web application that processes user reviews using Natural Language Processing (NLP).

-🌱 I’m currently learning about Deep Learning frameworks like TensorFlow and exploring how to deploy models using Docker and Kubernetes.

-📫 How to reach me: amanfikre523@gmail.com
+My single-minded focus for the next two years is to achieve a world-class level of expertise in Artificial Intelligence and Machine Learning.

+I am publicly documenting my entire journey—from the first line of Python to deploying production-ready models.
+My approach is built on relentless learning, building practical projects, and a commitment to solving real-world problems with data.

+Follow my journey as I build my skills in public.